 Introduces students to qualitative methods, with a focus on health research.
 The course develops students' skills in qualitative research design, appraising qualitative research and conducting interpretive analysis.

-- Semester 2 - 2018
+- Semester 2 - 2022

 On successful completion of the course students will be able to:

-The course content ranges from discussing the philosophical underpinnings of qualitative research, to comparing the different methodological approaches, to hands-on experience analysing qualitative data.
+The subject is written as distance learning modules with regular micro-lectures and on-line discussion opportunities.
+The course content ranges from introducing the philosophical underpinnings of qualitative research, to comparing some commonly applied methodological approaches, to options for analysing and presenting qualitative data.

-Along the way the course covers issues such as:
+Along the way, the course covers issues such as:

 - The ethical implications of qualitative research;

-- The validity of qualitative research findings;
+- The trustworthiness of qualitative research findings;

-- Critically appraising qualitative research;
+- Appraising qualitative research; and

-- Writing a qualitative research report.
+- Writing up qualitative work.

-Written Assignment: Written Assessment 1
+Written Assignment: Written Assignment 1

-Written Assignment: Written Assessment 2
+Written Assignment: Written Assignment 2

-Written Assignment: Written Assessment 3
+Written Assignment: Written Assignment 3